Altice USA (NYSE:ATUS) Price Target Cut to $12.00 by Analysts at Barclays

-Altice USA (NYSE:ATUS – Get Rating) had its price target decreased by Barclays from $17.00 to $12.00 in a research note issued to investors on Friday morning, The Fly reports.
+Altice USA (NYSE:ATUS – Get Rating) had its target price lowered by Barclays from $17.00 to $12.00 in a report issued on Friday, The Fly reports.

-Other equities analysts also recently issued research reports about the stock.
-Zacks Investment Research downgraded shares of Altice USA from a hold rating to a sell rating and set a $13.00 price target for the company. in a report on Wednesday, January 19th.
-Morgan Stanley cut their price target on shares of Altice USA from $17.00 to $15.00 and set an equal weight rating for the company in a report on Friday, April 8th.
-Deutsche Bank Aktiengesellschaft cut their price target on shares of Altice USA from $18.00 to $14.00 in a report on Friday, February 18th.
-Exane BNP Paribas upgraded shares of Altice USA from an underperform rating to a neutral rating in a report on Friday, February 18th.
-Finally, Wells Fargo & Company cut their price target on shares of Altice USA from $19.00 to $16.00 and set an equal weight rating for the company in a report on Thursday, February 17th.
+Several other research firms have also recently commented on ATUS.
+BNP Paribas upgraded shares of Altice USA from an underperform rating to a neutral rating and set a $11.00 target price for the company in a research note on Friday, February 18th.
+Wolfe Research cut shares of Altice USA from an outperform rating to a market perform rating and reduced their target price for the stock from $26.00 to $17.00 in a research note on Monday, January 3rd.
+Zacks Investment Research cut shares of Altice USA from a hold rating to a sell rating and set a $13.00 target price for the company. in a research note on Wednesday, January 19th.
+Moffett Nathanson downgraded shares of Altice USA from a buy rating to a neutral rating and set a $15.00 price target for the company. in a report on Friday, February 18th.
+Finally, Citigroup cut their price target on shares of Altice USA from $21.00 to $16.00 and set a neutral rating for the company in a report on Thursday, February 17th.
 Three equities research analysts have rated the stock with a sell rating, fifteen have assigned a hold rating and nine have assigned a buy rating to the company.
 According to data from MarketBeat, Altice USA has an average rating of Hold and an average target price of $20.58.

 Hedge funds have recently made changes to their positions in the business.
 FNY Investment Advisers LLC acquired a new position in Altice USA during the fourth quarter valued at approximately $25,000.
 Counterpoint Mutual Funds LLC acquired a new position in Altice USA during the fourth quarter valued at approximately $25,000.
 CWM LLC lifted its position in Altice USA by 1,011.1% during the first quarter.
 CWM LLC now owns 2,500 shares of the company’s stock valued at $31,000 after buying an additional 2,275 shares in the last quarter.
 EverSource Wealth Advisors LLC acquired a new position in Altice USA during the fourth quarter valued at approximately $33,000.
-Finally, Parallel Advisors LLC lifted its position in Altice USA by 571.0% during the fourth quarter.
-Parallel Advisors LLC now owns 2,174 shares of the company’s stock valued at $35,000 after buying an additional 1,850 shares in the last quarter.
+Finally, Parallel Advisors LLC raised its stake in shares of Altice USA by 571.0% during the fourth quarter.
+Parallel Advisors LLC now owns 2,174 shares of the company’s stock valued at $35,000 after purchasing an additional 1,850 shares during the period.
 54.30% of the stock is currently owned by hedge funds and other institutional investors.

 Altice USA Company Profile (Get Rating)